huggingface/blog/how-to-generate.md

     Output:
     ----------------------------------------------------------------------------------------------------
     0: I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with him again.

-    I've been thinking about this for a while now, and I think it's time for me to take a break
+    I've been thinking about this for a while now, and I think it's time for me to
-    1: I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with him again.
+    1: I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with her again.

-    I've been thinking about this for a while now, and I think it's time for me to get back to
+    I've been thinking about this for a while now, and I think it's time for me to
-    2: I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with her again.
+    2: I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with him again.

-    I've been thinking about this for a while now, and I think it's time for me to take a break
+    I've been thinking about this for a while now, and I think it's a good idea to
-    3: I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with her again.
+    3: I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with him again.

-    I've been thinking about this for a while now, and I think it's time for me to get back to
+    I've been thinking about this for a while now, and I think it's time to take a
     4: I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with him again.

-    I've been thinking about this for a while now, and I think it's time for me to take a step
+    I've been thinking about this for a while now, and I think it's a good idea.

 </div>